EBay pulls Nike 'Boston Massacre' t-shirt listing

-SAN FRANCISCO EBay Inc (EBAY.O) pulled a listing on Wednesday for a Nike Inc (NKE.N) t-shirt displaying the phrase "Boston Massacre," citing the online marketplace's policy against "offensive materials."
+SAN FRANCISCO, April 25 EBay Inc pulled a listing on Wednesday for a Nike Inc t-shirt displaying the phrase "Boston Massacre," citing the online marketplace's policy against "offensive materials."

 The t-shirt was listed for sale earlier this week on eBay and received bids of more than $150,000, according to bid history on the company's website.